 Primary headaches occur when pain-sensitive structures in your head and neck are dysfunctional or overreact.
 These structures include chemicals in the brain, nerves and blood vessels around your skull, and muscles in your head and neck.
 One of the most common kinds of primary headaches is a migraine.

 Secondary headaches are a symptom of another condition, like dehydration, sinusitis, ear infection, and high blood pressure.

 Migraines are the second most common type of primary headaches.
 This kind of headache pain is characterized by a throbbing or pulsating pain that usually occurs on one side of your head.
 In many cases, migraine headaches have additional symptoms, such as:

 Migraine symptoms can last from a few hours to several days.

-Dr. Arora works closely with you to accurately diagnose your specific headache pain.
+Dr. Srini works closely with you to accurately diagnose your specific headache pain.
 To reach a diagnosis, he typically performs a comprehensive physical exam, reviews images like MRIs and X-rays, and discusses your personal and medical history.

 To learn more about headache and migraine management, call Melbourne Spine or schedule an appointment online today.